rudolph-miller/cl-gists/README.md

 ## Notes
 The tests have been updated to work with the latest github API, however there are some things to note:

-the tests need to authenticate to github using a particular user.
+* The tests need to authenticate to github using a particular user.
 Some tests make assumptions about the contents of the users git repository.
 For example the 'starred' tests checks that we can use the `:starred` keyword to `get-gists`, but if the user you're running the tests with doesn't have any starred gists then the test will fail.

-There are also some inconsistencies in test results depending on whether you repeat the tests.
+* There are also some inconsistencies in test results depending on whether you repeat the tests.
 Typically this shows up as "NODE-ID is/is not NIL.
 On some runs this is returned by github, on others not, so the test results vary.

 <!-- CONTACT -->